Atharva22052006/free-genai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - Attempt
 - Clues

+States have the following transitions:
+The starting state is always setup

+Setup -> Attempt
+Setup -> Questions
+CLues -> Attempt
+Attempt -> Clues
+Attempt -> Setup
+Attempt -> Attempt

 Each State expects the following kind of output
-Input and output contain expects components of text
+Input and output contain expected components of text

 ### Setup State